European Pillar of Social Rights

-History
+Background

-For as long as the EU has existed, the emphasis has been set on economic considerations.
-As the treaties were signed, European integration continued to increase, but mostly in the fields of economic and market-driven policies.
-Although being complementary to the economic dimension, the social dimension at the EU level did not experience the same outcomes.
-Despite the different attempts across history, the EU has failed to invest consistently the social dimension.
-There are a few reasons behind the failure of social integration in the EU, one of them being the reluctance of Member States to transfer their sovereignty in such a field.
-While some fear a deterioration of their social norms, others with less developed social models are worried of losing competitiveness.
-In addition, the implementation of the subsidiarity principle in the Treaty of Maastricht (1992) erects the limits of the EU’s intervention: “In areas in which the European Union does not have exclusive competence, the principle of subsidiarity, laid down in the Treaty on European Union, defines the circumstances in which it is preferable for action to be taken by the Union, rather than the Member States.”
-Aware of this constitutional asymmetry, several mechanisms were implemented to invest the social dimension at the EU level.
-However, their effects have remained limited proving once again that the social dimension is subordinated to European economic freedoms.
+For as long as the EU has existed, emphasis has been placed on economic considerations.
+As successive treaties were signed, European integration continued to increase, but largely in the fields of economic and market-driven policy.
+Although complementary to the economic dimension, the social dimension at EU level has not experienced the same degree of development, and the EU has struggled to invest consistently in it.

+Several reasons have been identified for the limited progress of social integration in the EU, including the reluctance of Member States to transfer sovereignty in this field.
+Some states fear a deterioration of their existing social norms, while others with less developed social models are concerned about losing competitiveness.
+In addition, the principle of subsidiarity, as set out in the Treaty of Maastricht (1992), limits EU intervention: "In areas in which the European Union does not have exclusive competence, the principle of subsidiarity … defines the circumstances in which it is preferable for action to be taken by the Union, rather than the Member States."
+Despite awareness of this constitutional asymmetry, mechanisms introduced to strengthen the social dimension at EU level have had limited effect, and the social dimension has remained subordinate to European economic freedoms.

-As a way of circumventing the inability of the EU to address social challenges through the adoption of coercive and comprehensive laws at the EU level, the accent was put on coordination and convergence mechanisms such as the Open Method of Coordination (OMC).
-This method has shaped social policies at the EU level since 1990 but considering the salience of the current global challenges, it has been labelled as insufficient as soft law and coordinated national policies would always be overruled by the primacy of European law.
+To circumvent the EU's inability to adopt coercive, comprehensive social legislation, emphasis was instead placed on coordination and convergence mechanisms such as the Open Method of Coordination (OMC), which has shaped EU social policy since 1990.
+However, given the scale of current global challenges, this approach has been criticised as insufficient, since soft law and coordinated national policies are always overridden by the primacy of European Union law.

-After the 2008 financial crisis, the need for improvement in the social area was greatly awaited.
-Indeed, the crisis directed the focus of European policies towards economic and budgetary concerns resulting in the neglect of the social dimension.
-In 2015, the EPSR was mentioned for the first time in a speech of Juncker addressing the European Parliament and the Council.
-In 2016, a first draft was established which led to the inauguration of the European Pillar of Social Rights in November 2017.
+Following the 2008 financial crisis, calls grew for greater attention to social policy, as the crisis had shifted EU focus towards economic and budgetary concerns at the expense of the social dimension.
+The EPSR was mentioned for the first time in a 2015 speech by Jean-Claude Juncker to the European Parliament and the Council.
+A first draft was produced in 2016, leading to the proclamation of the European Pillar of Social Rights in November 2017.

 Contents

-The EPSR contains a preamble and 3 chapters with target values for 20 fields:
+The EPSR comprises a preamble and three chapters, setting out target values across 20 areas: